 What is a damage claim?

 A damage claim is the same as a common law claim for damages in the context of personal injury claims.
+It’s important to seek the independent legal advice from a personal injury lawyer before making an application for damages under common law.
+This is because most common law claims in WA will involve legal proceedings.

 How are damages awarded?